 - In each of Years 1 through 4 in this example pre-incentive fee net investment income equals \$40.0 million per year, which we recognized evenly in each quarter of each year and paid quarterly.
 This amount exceeds the hurdle rate and the requirement of the "catch-up" provision in each quarter of such year.
 As a result, the annual income related portion of the incentive fee, before the application of the deferral mechanism in any year is \$8.0 million (\$40.0 million multiplied by 20%).
-All income-related incentive fees were paid quarterly in arrears. - In each year preceding Year 1, we did not generate realized or unrealized capital gains or losses, no capital gain-related incentive fee was paid and there was no deferral of incentive fees. - Year 1: We did not generate realized or unrealized capital gains or losses. - Year 2: We realized a \$30.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses. - (1) As illustrated in Year 3 of Alternative 1 above, if the Company were to be wound up on a date other than December 31 of any year, the Company may have paid aggregate capital gain incentive fees that are more than the amount of such fees that would be payable if the Company had been wound up on December 31 of such year. - Year 3: We recognized \$5.0 million of unrealized capital depreciation and did not otherwise generate realized or unrealized capital gains or losses. - Year 4: We realized a \$6.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses.
+All income-related incentive fees were paid quarterly in arrears. - In each year preceding Year 1, we did not generate realized or unrealized capital gains or losses, no capital gain-related incentive fee was paid and there was no deferral of incentive fees. - Year 1: We did not generate realized or unrealized capital gains or losses. - Year 2: We realized a \$30.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses.

+- Year 3: We recognized \$5.0 million of unrealized capital depreciation and did not otherwise generate realized or unrealized capital gains or losses. - Year 4: We realized a \$6.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses.